 Part 5: Methylated Catechins

-There have been reports of green tea having anti-aging properties, adding to its clout in the health and beauty industry.
+There have been reports of green tea having anti-aging properties, adding to its clout in the health and beauty industries.
 This may be based on its association with collagen, another buzzword in the medical and cosmetic fields.
 To nip in the bud any possible misconceptions about this relationship, it's best to start by clarifying that green tea itself does not have any collagen content.

 Many tend to associate collagen with lip injections and anti-aging products, but there's so much more to it than these rather superficial functions.
 Collagen is actually a protein, the most abundant in the body.
 It is found in the skin, muscles, tendons, and bones.
 It is literally the substance that holds the human body together, forming a kind of scaffold for both structure and strength.